databacker/api/README.md

 The API is defined in this repository in [OpenAPI 3.0 spec](https://github.com/OAI/OpenAPI-Specification) format.
 It is used to generate bindings both for a controller implementation and databacker instances.

-The API specification includes the following sections:
+This API specification includes the following sections:

 * reporting (by databacker instances)
 * orchestration (of databacker instances)
-* administration (by end-users)

 ### Protocol